 Once you install an update file, you cannot uninstall it.
 This button is disabled until the patch is distributed to all cluster members.
 If this is a single-appliance cluster distribution is not required.

 - Distribute to Cluster is disabled if there are errors.
 Click Distribute to Cluster to initiate the distribution of the patch to all cluster members.
 Clicking Cancel will stop distribution.
 Cluster Update Status blocks will be updated as each member receives the patch

 - Check Errors to initiate a check of pre-patch conditions.
 If the patch has not been distributed or if there was an error reported during validation this will only perform the check on the local appliance.
 If the patch has been distributed this will perform the check on all cluster members.
 The same warnings may be returned from each cluster member.

 - Remove is enabled when the patch is uploaded.
 Click Remove to remove (unstage) the patch from all cluster members.

 The Updates pane shows the upgrade progress and when the appliance has been successfully upgraded.

-The Appliance Administrator or Operations Administrator can power down or restart an appliance from the web client, desktop client, or directly from the appliance itself.
+The Appliance Administrator or Operations Administrator can power down or restart an appliance from the web client or directly from the appliance itself.